stoermelder/vcvrack-packone/docs/CVMap.md

 Some videos about CV-MAP:

-- [Omri Cohen](https://omricohencomposer.bandcamp.com/) showed how to use this module in one of his recent [live streams](https://youtu.be/RSvWeBZzYEA?t=2522).
+- [Omri Cohen](https://omricohencomposer.bandcamp.com/) showed how to use this module in one of his [live streams](https://youtu.be/RSvWeBZzYEA?t=2522).
 - A really epic [tutorial video](https://www.youtube.com/watch?v=Dd0EESJhPZA) from [Omri Cohen](https://omricohencomposer.bandcamp.com/).
-- Extensive use of little brother µMAP in [this video](https://www.youtube.com/watch?v=_bVb3LewdVw) from VCV Rack Ideas.
+- Extensive use of little brother µMAP in [this video](https://www.youtube.com/watch?v=_bVb3LewdVw) from [Artem Leonov](https://artemleonov.bandcamp.com/) of VCV Rack Ideas.

 ### Mapping of parameters

 You can bind up to 32 mapping slots onto parameters of any module in your patch.
 You do this by activating a mapping with a mouse click.
 As long the mapping-mode is active the slot shows "Mapping...".
 Then click on the knob of the module you like to automate.
-The mapping slot binds to the knob by showing its name, also a small pink mapping indicator is shown near the parameter.
-The mapping mode automatically moves to the next empty slot and can be deactivated by clicking anywhere in the rack except a parameter.
+The mapping slot binds to the knob by showing its name, also a small pink mapping indicator is shown next to the parameter.
+The mapping mode automatically moves to the next empty slot and can be deactivated by clicking anywhere in Rack except a parameter.

 New in v1.0.2: In the context menu of each mapping slot you find a option "Locate and indicate" which centers the module on screen and blinks the pink mapping indicator for a short time.
-Useful when you get lost in what maps what.
+It is useful when you get lost in what maps what.

 ### Inputs